jackle3/notes/3 - Spring 23/CS 161/Notes.md

 ![image-20230419231751250](image-20230419231751250.png)

-### How do we measure runtime of randomized algorithm?
+### How Do We Measure Runtime of Randomized Algorithm?

 ![image-20230419232650344](image-20230419232650344.png)